linked-db/linked-ql/README.md

 💥 *Have your entire DB structure live in a single `schema.json` (or `schema.yml`) file that you edit in-place!*

-With schema versioning now over to the database, and given the freedom to not need to keep certain schema histories to manually maintain past states (or risk losing them), we found that you could essentially streamline you whole "database" footprint from spanning multiple files to fitting into a single `schema.json` (or `schema.yml`) file!
+With schema versioning now happening at the database level, the whole concept of database migrations at the application level should also change: no need to keep a growing list of migration files just to maintain past states!
+We found that you could essentially streamline you whole "database" footprint from spanning multiple files to fitting into a single `schema.json` (or `schema.yml`) file!

 ### `schema.json`